<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Glazing is typically done in addition to painting or toning because it adds extra detail to the color or finish.

-None of these finishes would be durable or worth the money without a clear protectant finish on top, like a 2K poly.
-This sealer makes the cabinets easy to clean and withstand scratches and nicks.
+None of these finishes would be durable or worth the money without a strong product, like a 2K poly.
+High-quality products will make the cabinets easy to clean and withstand scratches and nicks.

 At Brush & Roll Painting, we use and stand by Milesi.
 Milesi is a clear or pigmented poly that uses a two-component (2K) water-based technology.